Quinten-HZ-assignments/frameworkdevelopment2-security/README.md

-Instruction for the teacher on where to find the applied tenchniques
+Instruction for the teacher on where to find the applied techniques

 acces control that prevent IDOR.